 As a student, you probably enjoy a good cup of coffee or two, especially when you have to study late at night.
 You can save money if you know how to make some delicious coffee drinks yourself.
-Buying coffee can be expensive when you’re a cash-strapped student.
+Buying coffee can be expensive when you’re a cash-strapped student, but with the right recipes, you can have your favorite beverages without breaking the bank, leaving more funds for important things like hiring an online essay writer to help with your assignments.

 The following coffee recipes will give you that caffeine boost you need and taste great at the same time.